Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample1_DetectLanguage.md

 # Detecting the Language of Documents

 This sample demonstrates how to detect the language that one or more documents are written in.
-To get started you'll need a Text Analytics endpoint and credentials.
-See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`

-To create a new `TextAnalyticsClient` to detect the language a document is written in, you need a Text Analytics endpoint and credentials.
+To create a new `TextAnalyticsClient` to detect the language a document is written in, you need a Cognitive Services or Language service endpoint and credentials.
 You can use the [DefaultAzureCredential][DefaultAzureCredential] to try a number of common authentication methods optimized for both running as a service and development.
 In the sample below, however, you'll use a Text Analytics API key credential by creating an `AzureKeyCredential` object, that if needed, will allow you to update the API key without creating a new client.
+See [README][README] for links and instructions.

 You can set `endpoint` and `apiKey` based on an environment variable, a configuration setting, or any way that works for your application.